Consumers Control

 Controls Tab

 The "Controls" tab is primarily focused on direct consumer process management.
-It presents a comprehensive list of all consumer processes currently active within the system.
+It presents a list of all consumer processes currently active within the system.
 Each listed process is accompanied by detailed information, including its current state, performance metrics, and any other relevant operational data that can help assess the process's health and activity.

 Alongside these details, the "Controls" tab also provides actionable commands that can be issued for each consumer process.
 These commands include options such as:

-Tracing: Requesting backtraces and other runtime information from the consumer to diagnose issues or assess performance.
+- Tracing: Requesting backtraces and other runtime information from the consumer to diagnose issues or assess performance.

-Quieting: Reducing the consumer's activity level to manage load or prepare for maintenance without stopping the process entirely.
+- Quieting: Reducing the consumer's activity level to manage load or prepare for maintenance without stopping the process entirely.

-Stopping: Completely halting a consumer process for scenarios like system upgrades, bug fixes, or decommissioning.
+- Stopping: Completely halting a consumer process for scenarios like system upgrades, bug fixes, or decommissioning.

 This tab serves as the operational center for managing consumers, allowing administrators to apply commands individually or in bulk, depending on the situation.